ibm-cloud-docs/vpc/block_storage_vpc_ts1.md

 {: troubleshoot}
 {: support}

+Resolve issues when {{site.data.keyword.block_storage_is_short}} volume information cannot be retrieved in a specific region, including missing volume names in the UI or CLI.
+{: shortdesc}

-Information about a Block Storage volume or volumes can't be retrieved for a region.
+Information about a {{site.data.keyword.block_storage_is_short}} volume or volumes cannot be retrieved for a region.
 {: tsSymptoms}

 Any of the following causes might apply: